 How do I Invest in a REIT?

-Like all companies whose stocks are publicly traded, stock exchange-listed REIT shares are priced by the market throughout the trading day.
-To assess the investment value of REIT shares, typical analysis involves one or more of the following criteria:
+Like all companies whose stocks are publicly traded, REIT shares are priced by the market throughout the trading day.
+To assess the investment value of REIT shares, analysts typically consider:

 - Anticipated growth in earnings per share;

 - Anticipated total return from the stock, estimated from the expected price change and the prevailing dividend yield;